Bevis Longstreth, JD

 Finally, consider that government subsidies for fossil fuels are some $600 billion per year, compared to just $90 billion annually for clean energy-a public perfidy whose days are numbered-a global outrage that will soon end.
 As it must.

 There’s an old saw: “How did you go bankrupt?
 Two ways: slowly at first; then all at once.”
 In financial markets today, too few people consider climate change an investment risk at all.
-Too many of those who do, consider it merely a tail risk, remote and barely worth noting.
+Whilst climate change might not make a company enter compulsory liquidation alone, it could pose a massive risk to many businesses.
+Too many of those who do think it is a risk, consider it merely a tail risk, remote and barely worth noting.
 But change in energy is coming at a gallop.
 It has happened before.
 Consider, not long ago, when we used whales for light; horses for power; coal for steam to drive locomotion; coal again for electricity; and incandescent bulbs for light.
 We need to disenthrall ourselves from old business models and listen to the wise and well informed.
 Sheikh Zaki Yamani, Saudi Arabia’s powerful minister of oil from 1962 to 1986, famously said, “The Stone Age didn’t end because we ran out of stones, and the age of oil won’t end because we run out of oil.”
 Or as Johannes Mauritzen from the NHH Norwegian School of Economics wrote in the Financial Times on January 10, 2015, of the threat to electric cars from falling oil prices: “When automobiles first emerged at the beginning of the last century, their eventual success had little to do with the price of hay.
 The success of electric cars is unlikely to be dependent on the price of oil.”

 Or listen to Lord Browne, former head of BP and one of the energy world’s most influential voices, who, speaking at a London seminar on November 19, 2014, said that “energy and mining groups are ignoring an ‘existential threat’ that climate change poses to their industry and need to make big changes to the way they operate.”
 (Financial Times, November 20, 2014, 13.)